 Potable water (suitable for drinking) must be used to wash and prepare food or make ice (never use laboratory ice makers).

-Fresh fruit, salads and vegetables should be rinsed in potable drinking water if they are to be served raw (unless they are purchased pre-washed).
+Fresh fruit, salads and vegetables should be rinsed in potable (drinking) water if they are to be served raw (unless they are purchased prewashed).

-Food should remain covered until required to prevent contamination (either in its original packaging, a sealed food container or using food grade cling-film or foil etc.).
-Direct handling of foods should be minimised i.e. use tongs and utensils or disposable gloves food-grade where possible.
+Food should remain covered and protected until required to prevent contamination (either in its original packaging, a sealed food container or using food grade cling-film or foil etc).

+Direct handling of foods should be minimised i.e. use tongs and utensils or disposable gloves (food grade) where possible.

-Certain foods have the potential to induce allergic reactions in individuals that are sensitive to those foods.
-It is important if people request information about a particular food, that accurate information is provided and the food is kept covered and protected at all times.
+It is important if people request information about a particular food, that accurate information is provided at all times.
+If there is any uncertainty, never guess.

-In cases of any illness or injury related to food safety, the procedure detailed in the 'Food Complaints' leaflet should be followed.
-An investigation should be performed and, where necessary, remedial action taken to prevent reoccurrence.
-Where there is concern, the University Food Safety Advisor MAS Environmental should be contacted for advice.
+In cases of alleged illness or injury due to food the procedure detailed in the 'Food Complaints' leaflet should be followed and University Head of Operations contacted.
+An initial investigation should be carried out and any remedial action taken to prevent reoccurrence.

+Where there is concern the University Head of Operations should be contacted for advice.
 Complaints must be recorded and records kept for a minimum of 4 years.
 The University Insurance Manager must be informed of all complaints.